ppy/osu-wiki/wiki/osu!stream/en.md

 ### Life meter

-Unlike the osu!standard, the lifebar is different in osu! stream as it is based on gameplay mode.
+Unlike the osu! game mode, the lifebar is different in osu!stream as it is based on gameplay mode.

 In **Easy Mode, lifebar is completely removed**.